ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 1. The task lifetime is too long.

-A protocol participant MUST opt out if the task has expired or if it does not support an indicated task parameter (e.g., VDAF, DP mechanism, or DAP batch mode).
+A protocol participant MUST opt out if the task has ended or if it does not support an indicated task parameter (e.g., VDAF, DP mechanism, or DAP batch mode).